 3. It’s Okay To Fear This

 I’m not here to tell you that this is an invalid feeling.
 Shoot I was scared shitless about this (see the pun).
-But you can be afraid just don’t let it be your only feelings when you are in delivery.
+But you can be afraid just don’t let it be your only feel when you are in delivery.

 Your mind is much stronger than you know.
-Feed it happy, good and relaxed thoughts and you’ll see how fast this fear will diminish.
+Feed it happy, good, and relaxed thoughts and you’ll see how fast this fear will diminish.